Home :: Insights :: Creating a Connected Learning Solution by Supporting Your Formal Training with Informal Learning

 • Mapping informal learning efforts to formal training objectives.

-• Create extended learning solutions that don’t focus on a moment in time, but instead included ongoing practice, evaluation, and follow-up opportunities.
+• Create extended learning solutions that don’t focus on a moment in time, but instead include ongoing practice, evaluation, and follow-up opportunities.

 How Do You Evaluate Informal Learning?